 St. Olaf’s Libraries and Special Collections

 The St. Olaf Libraries provide a variety of carefully selected resources that mirror the breadth and depth of the undergraduate curriculum.
-These resources are housed in three branches: Rølvaag Library (the "main" library), Halvorson Music Library, and Hustad Science Library.
+These resources are housed in two branches: Rølvaag Library (the "main" library) and Halvorson Music Library.
 The libraries subscribe to thousands of print and electronic periodicals, core disciplinary journals, and hundreds of scholarly online databases and archival collections to support academic and curricular research.

 While the Bridge consortium provides the fundamental resources for undergraduate research, it also has a number of unusual strengths.
 St. Olaf College has especially strong holdings in the fields of music, Nordic history and literature, and Norwegian-American culture and church life.
 The St. Olaf Libraries digitize, and make freely available, unique local publications such as the Manitou Messenger, the Viking Yearbook, and other works of historical significance to St. Olaf College.